seth-linares/PawPassv1/README.md

 ## Installation

-- There are 2 different installers: one which is a .exe file, and another which is a .msi file.
-While these are explicitly for Windows, the .msi file can be used on other operating systems with the use of a program such as Wine.

 - After downloading the installer, run it to begin the installation process.
 You will be prompted to select a location to install PawPass.
 Once you have selected a location, click "Install" to begin the installation process.

 - Once the installation is complete, you can either have the installer launch PawPass for you or you can launch it yourself.